johannchopin/restapify/docs/README.md

 ```

 > Note that if the faker variable is a `string`, you have to wrap it between `'`.
 If it's a `number` or a `boolean` you don't need to.

+#### Nested for-loops

+> ⚠️ Sadly at the moment it's not possible to use nested for loop.
+This feature should be implemented in a near future.

 ## CLI
 Restapify comes with a cli to easily serve your mocked API.